 - With the provisions of the Subsidiary bank act, those entities that were controlled by the princely states later became subsidiaries of the bank.

-- The SBI is broadly governed by the board of directors presided by the chairman and managing director.
+- The board of directors broadly governs the SBI presided by the chairman and managing director.

 - There are several bifurcations of the banking business.

-- Each division is headed by the managing director which then reports to the chairman.
+- Each division is headed by the managing director, who then reports to the chairman.

-- The global Human resource, chief financial officer and chief vigilant officer also report to the chairman.
+- The global Human resource, chief financial officer, and the chief vigilant officer also report to the chairman.

 - To each managing director, the deputy managing directors of respective departments are aligned within the managing director to facilitate streamlined banking business.

-- Normally, the Chairman and vice-chairman are stated in the SBI board by the Indian government in consultation with the Reserve Bank of India.
+- Normally, the Chairman and vice-chairman are stated in the Indian government’s SBI board in consultation with the Reserve Bank of India.

 - Two managing directors are chosen by the central board of SBI with approval from the Indian government.